ISISComputingGroup/ibex_developers_manual/GUI-Troubleshooting.md

 This page contains information on how to troubleshoot some common issues with the GUI.
 These are issues that occur once the GUI has started, not issues in starting the GUI.
 A good place to start are the log files, they are stored in `...\Instrument\Apps\Client\workspace\logs`.

+## ModuleNotFoundError: No module named 'pywin32_bootstrap'

+This may be due to windows file path limits.
+If you are running from a deeply nested directory after build and try to access the path to python it may run over this file path limit and not be able to find it.

 ## IOC Start/Stop list is not Populated

 If the IOC Start/Stop list is blank when the instrument is running then there is a problem with the PV serving this.
 The PV serving it comes from the DBSRV ioc and ultimately comes from the MySQL database.
 Console to the BD server: